C4illin/TimeEdited/readme.md

 # TimeEditFilter
 https://timeedited.emrik.org/

+Removes "Course name:" from timeedit ics url.
+Also allows you to hide courses and exams.

 ## Tips
 Add "&p=52" to the end of TimeEdit to get the 52 week view. (before exporting to ics)

-Add https://github.com/EdvinNilsson/chalmersCalendar as a separate calendar
+Add https://github.com/EdvinNilsson/chalmersCalendar as a separate calendar for better exam events.

 ## Self host
 ```yml